PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 ### In-app messages and user research

-Hotjar enables you to hear from users with feedback widgets, surveys, and an integrated user research tool.
+Hotjar includes feedback widgets, surveys, and an integrated user research tool for gathering feedback from users.
 PostHog also supports [feedback widgets](/apps/feedback-widget) and [user research scheduling](/apps/user-interviews), although not surveys.

-However, PostHog offers additional ways to communicate with your users, such as a [notification bar](/apps/notification-bar) and interactive [pop-ups](tutorials/react-popups) through the use of [feature flag payloads](/docs/feature-flags/payloads) and [site apps](/tutorials/build-site-app).
+PostHog also offers additional ways to communicate with your users, such as a [notification bar](/apps/notification-bar) and interactive [pop-ups](tutorials/react-popups) through the use of [feature flag payloads](/docs/feature-flags/payloads), and [site apps](/tutorials/build-site-app).
 Also, since PostHog provides product analytics, you can easily define your target users who should see your widgets.

 The main difference is, because Hotjar is designed for less technical users, it offers an interface that is simpler, but less powerful.
 You can easily create surveys and feedback widgets in Hotjar, but not other types of prompt such as a Calendly integration.